Parallel programming in .NET

 and System.Threading.Tasks.Task<TResult>

 classes support cancellation by using cancellation tokens.
-You can terminate the operation by using one of these options:
+The operation can be terminated by using one of these options:

 -